genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 ..
 Maybe rename the app as "Test differential methylation in CpG sites" or "Analysis of DMRs"?

-**Action:** to identify differential methylation in single CpG sites ('a differentially methylated positions (DMP)') across groups of microarray assays from the normalized data using linear models.
+**Action:** to identify differential methylation in single CpG sites ('a differentially methylated positions (DMP)') across groups of normalized microarray assays using linear models.
 Currently, 450k and EPIC Illumina's Methylation arrays are supported.

-The input data for this app is Infinium Methylation Normalization file obtained with the "Infinium Methylation Normalization” application.
+The input data for this application is Infinium Methylation Normalization file obtained with the "Infinium Methylation Normalization” application.

 ..
 Wrong file type!
 See the ticket https://trac.genestack.com/ticket/8099
 ..
 As a result, the application generates Differential Expression Statistics file that you can further explore
 .. with the Methylation Navigator for Sites.

-The analysis includes annotating data when the app determines genomic position of the methylated loci and its location relatively to various genomic features.
+The analysis includes annotating data when the application determines genomic position of the methylated loci and its location relatively to various genomic features.
 Differential methylation analysis application supports custom Methylation Array Annotation that you can upload with Import app.

 .. image:: images/test-diff-meth.png

-The app computes differential
-methylation statistics for each CpG site for the selected group compared to the average of the other groups.
+The application computes differential methylation statistics for each CpG site for the selected group compared to the average of the other groups.
 Besides, you can assess differential methylation for each group compared to a control one.

 The application has the following options:

-1. **Group samples by** option allows to group assays for comparison automatically: the application helps you to group your samples according to experimental factor indicated in metainfo for the microarray assays such as disease, tissue or treatment, etc.
+1. **"Group samples by"** option allows to group assays for comparison automatically: the application helps you to group your samples according to experimental factor indicated in metainfo for the microarray assays such as disease, tissue or treatment, etc.
 (default: None)

 2. **Control group** option allows to consider one of the created groups as a control one.
-In this  case the app performs differential methylation analysis for each CpG site in the group against the control one.
+In this  case the application performs differential methylation analysis for each CpG site in the group against the control one.
 (default: No control group)

 .. image:: images/diff-meth-options.png